 Do you ever get fooled by appearances?
 I think it’s fair to say we all have been at one time or another.

-Every aspect cemented in my head, probably because I also became terrified and felt very alone in a strange house.
+Every aspect of that interviews cemented in my head: Probably because I also became terrified and felt very alone in a strange house.
 Yet, I learned a lot of lessons that night.
 First: Don’t watch terrifying interviews when you’re alone in someone else’s house.
 Second: Don’t judge anyone by their physical appearance—no matter what we might think they look like.

 While I’ll always wish I didn’t see that interview, I’ll always be glad I did.
 It was a priceless eye-opener.
 It really made my teenage-self think far beyond the superficiality of appearances and way more about the importance of depth and making sure I was having conversations and paying close attention to actions that would allow me to make more accurate assessments of another.

-This photo is from a #nomakeup #nohairstylist #nosmiling #photoshoot
+PS: This photo is from a no-makeup, no-smiles allowed fashion shoot.

 This is Silver Disobedience® philosophy.
 I’m @DianGriesel aka @SilverDisobedience ✨ A Perception Analyst who shares my Daily Meditations for other Ageless, Passionate & Curious People.
 Modeling info @Wilhelminamodels —other info in my bio & on my websites.